Emergency and Disaster Management Certificate

 In order to change policies, its best to know them inside and out.
 This course covers issues relating to the sources and types of air emissions, meteorology and its roles in the dispersion of air pollutants.
 Additionally, the course will review the regulatory history of federally enacted laws and go in-depth in modern technology using to tackle air pollution.

-Disaster Management: Vulnerability and Threat Assessment (ENVM 660)
+Disaster Management: Business Threat Assessment and Continuity (ENVM 660)

 We have never been more able to assess and respond to natural, accidental, criminal and terrorist threats.
 The course emphasizes both the identification of potentially catastrophic hazards and appraisal of their potential operational impacts within organizations' overall protective strategies to reduce risk.